joanna-jaeeun/San-Francisco-bike-share-analysis/README.md

-# Strategic Optimization of Bike Supply and Demand ( SF, Commute time )
+# Strategic Optimization of Bike Supply and Demand

 ## Project Summary
 The aim of this project is to optimize bike supply and demand in San Francisco during commute hours in order to increase overall usage.